vlladin/cohort-six/projects/ream-beacon-api.md

 ### Fellows

+[Prototype](https://github.com/ShiroObiJohn) I'm working on endpoints mentioned from above milestones.

-[Jay](https://github.com/jveer634) is a permissionless fellow who will also work on Ream client Beacon API endpoints.
-He mentioned his main focus is on Validator endpoints around Sync Committee and validator registrations.
+[Jay](https://github.com/jveer634) is a permissionless fellow who will also be working on Beacon API endpoints for the Ream client.
+He mentioned that his main focus will be on validator endpoints related to Sync Committees and validator registrations.
+We have already been in contact and plan to sync up weekly on the issues we are working on.
+We have also identified some shared dependencies in the P2P layer that he is currently developing.

+For endpoints that depend on his work, I will use his functions or features as placeholders in my implementation.
+Once his work is ready, I will replace these placeholders with the actual function calls.
+We will follow the same practice when he is waiting for dependencies from my side.

 ### Mentors